APeterIstvan/APeterIstvan/README.md

 ### :man_technologist: &nbsp;About Me :

-I am an aspiring programmer from Hungary.
+I'm an aspiring programmer from Hungary.
 - 🎓 Currently I’m studying as a Business Information Technology student.
 - 🌱 I like playing around with different types of projects.
 - ⚡ In my free time I learn new programming languages, read, train and play music.